 For creationists, none of this matters because somehow that’s just how God did it.
 For people who run a wee bit deeper and wider than that, both logic and science say that it couldn’t have happened like that.
 Those who reject religion say the creation story is just something people made up to explain the world and really means nothing.
 Christians who don’t blasphemously reject the evidence of God’s own creation in favor of man’s understanding of scripture figure the point of the story is that God made everything, he made it with purpose and it is good.

 I personally have my own pet theory about why the order of creation is all jumbled up in Genesis 1.
 Unlike Muslims’ Quran or Mormon’s Book of Mormon, Christians and Jews have never claimed that their scripture came directly from God.
 Instead, our scripture is the result of God inspired human beings.
-Which means that rather than being given from outside of time to human beings, it is actually written from humanity’s perspective.
-It is my theory that the story of creation as told in Genesis 1 might be so jumbled up because it is told from the perspective of the growing consciousness of life on this planet.
+Which means that rather than being given from outside of human experience, it is actually written from inside humanity’s perspective.
+It is my theory that the story of creation as told in Genesis 1 might be so jumbled up because it’s not telling the story from the outside in, but from the inside out.
+What if we were to assume that the story is being told from the perspective of the growing consciousness of life on this planet?
+Well, when the story is read from that perspective and compared to the science, something startling happens.

 God said, “Let there be light,” and there was light.
 God saw that the light was good, and he separated the light from the darkness.
 God called the light “day,” and the darkness he called “night.”
 And there was evening, and there was morning—the first day.

 Differing sorts of life on this planet have different levels of consciousness.
 So perhaps the first awareness beyond itself that a life form had was an awareness of light and dark.
 And then an awareness that light and dark alternated – day and night.
-Presumably some kinds of single cell organisms respond to changes between light and dark.
+At some point in deep evolutionary history, single cell organisms began to differentiate as some of them responded to changes between light and dark.
+This would be consciousness emerging – an ability to experience and respond to something outside of an organisms’ boundaries.
+Life emerging.
+Starting with the difference between when it is light and when it is dark on planet earth.

 God said, “Let there be a vault between the waters to separate water from water.”
 So God made the vault and separated the water under the vault from the water above it.
 And it was so.
 God called the vault “sky.”
 And there was evening, and there was morning—the second day.